-Dr Volpe completed his ophthalmology training in Italy before undertaking a two-year fellowship at Moorfields Eye Hospital in London.
+Dr Volpe obtained his medical degree in Italy, followed by a Master of Philosophy in Clinical Neuroscience at the University of Cambridge (UK).
 He subsequently completed specialist ophthalmology training in Italy and a two-year fellowship at Moorfields Eye Hospital in London.
 Prior to joining Sydney Eye Hospital, he served as a Consultant Ophthalmic Surgeon at Ente Ospedaliero Cantonale in Lugano, Switzerland, where he led the neuro-ophthalmology service.

 Giulio’s main clinical interest is optic nerve disease, encompassing both glaucoma and neuro‑ophthalmology.